 What do you think of when you think of Thanksgiving?
-Personally, I think of a giant spread of food. 🍽 😋
+Personally, we think of a giant spread of food. 🍽 😋

-I’m thinking that we should share that spirit of gratitude with the other group of people you spend the most time with—your coworkers!
+We're thinking that we should share that spirit of gratitude with the other group you spend the most time with—your coworkers!

 Sending cards in the mail is a super low-effort but meaningful way to show someone you appreciate them.
 Have everyone randomly pick out a colleague to write a thank-you card as a heartwarming act of recognition.
 Plus, a cute card is a great way to brighten up your workspace.

 Volunteering and giving back to the community is one of the best Thanksgiving traditions.
 Whether you’re in the office or not, you can still organize a canned food drive, fundraise for an organization, or volunteer virtually as a team.

 5. See who can draw the best hand turkey 🖐️

 Show off your arts and crafts skills by drawing your best hand turkey!
 Remember to write what you’re thankful for on each of your fingers, and vote on who has the funniest or most heartwarming drawing.

 Check out Gratitude Bingo, our free Thanksgiving work activity.
 Download the PDF that can be easily shared with others.

 6. Match the plate to its owner 🍽️

 At Bonusly, we’ve had a lot of fun sharing baby pictures anonymously and trying to match them to their adult counterparts! 👼